progenetix/bycon/doc/services.md

 ## Bycon _services_

-The _bycon_ environment provides a number of data services which make use of resources in the _Progenetix_ environment:
+The _bycon_ environment provides a number of data services which make use of resources in the _Progenetix_ environment.

 #### _collations_